|

 On St. Bartholomew's Day (August 24), the

-stork prepares to be its way.
+stork prepares to fly away.

 The